Federal hate crime prices announced against man accused of plotting racist capturing in Georgia

 • 3 min read

 Foxworth was charged with two counts of committing a federal hate crime and discharging a firearm to commit a violent crime.
-He has not but entered a plea.
+He has not yet entered a plea.

-Clayton County is a predominantly Black community, making up 72.8% of the inhabitants, according to the U.S. Census Bureau.
+Clayton County is a predominantly Black group, making up 72.8% of the inhabitants, in accordance with the U.S. Census Bureau.

 The 18-year-old suspect in Buffalo shot and killed 10 individuals, injuring three others, in what authorities have described as a racially motivated rampage.